Why choose us

 This step of the radiation process involves our radiation oncologist, physicist and dosimetrist.
 Using the CT scan images, they work together to design the field of radiation therapy treatment.
 The focus of treatment planning is to deliver a high dose of radiation to the tumor while limiting the dose received by surrounding healthy tissue.
 This helps preserve normal tissue and reduces treatment side effects.
-Treatment plans are customized for each patient and become the blueprint for treatment delivery.
+Treatment plans are customized for each patient and become the blueprint for your personalized treatment delivery.

-On the first day of treatment, you will be placed in the position for treatment using immobilization devices that might be necessary.
+On the first day of treatment, the patient will be placed in the position for treatment using immobilization devices that might be necessary.
 Our radiation therapists are responsible for positioning and delivering the radiation dose prescribed by our radiation oncologist.
 Images are taken on the first day of treatment and at regular intervals, if necessary.
 These images confirm that the area of the body being treated has not changed position.

 During radiation therapy, our team will see the patient at least once a week to follow progress, evaluate side effects, recommend treatment for side effects and answer any questions.
 As treatment progresses, our physicians may order blood tests, imaging and other tests to measure how the patient is responding to treatment.
 If the size of a tumor changes significantly, another simulation may be required.